drivendataorg/zamba/docs/docs/models/species-detection.md

 ## What species can `zamba` detect?

+The `blank_nonblank` model is trained to do blank detection without the species classification.
+The output labels from this model are:

+* `blank`
+* `nonblank`

-`time_distributed` and `slowfast` are both trained to identify 32 common species from Central and West Africa.
+The `time_distributed` and `slowfast` models are both trained to identify 32 common species from Central and West Africa.
 The output labels in these models are:

 * `aardvark`
 * `antelope_duiker`